open-telemetry/opentelemetry-python-contrib/PLAN.md

 ## How does code end up in the contrib repo?
 There are currently two efforts in progress to bring code to life in the contrib repo.

-### migrating instrumentation/exporter from opentelemetry-python
+### Migrating instrumentation/exporter from `opentelemetry-python`
 A lot of effort has gone into the all the code in the `ext` directory.
 In order not to lose that work, an effort has been started to migrate over the code to the new contrib directory.

 #### Steps to move the instrumentation from opentelemetry-python to opentelemetry-python-contrib repo:
 1. copy code to instrumentation directory
 2. copy integration tests to instrumentation/opentelemetry-instrumentation-docker-tests directory
 3. get a list of the original authors: `git log . | grep Author | sort | uniq`
-4. commit the initial move with the list of authors as `Co-authored by:`
+4. commit the initial move with the list of authors as [`Co-authored by:`](https://help.github.com/en/github/committing-changes-to-your-project/creating-a-commit-with-multiple-authors)
 5. add targets to tox

 #### Steps to move the exporter from opentelemetry-python to opentelemetry-python-contrib repo: